DiermeierWolfgang/BeeHiveLive/README.md

 Sometimes I wonder if I am the polar opposite to current, since I am always searching for the path of highest resistance (small joke you learn as electrical engineer).

 The steps are similar to the nRF52840.
 There is a VS Code extension I downloaded.
-After I found for the extension I got my first warning to turn back since the extension had not the best rating:
+After I found the extension I got my first sign to turn back since the extension had not the best rating:

 <p align="center">
 <img width="382" height="82" alt="image" src="https://github.com/user-attachments/assets/2eb6e46d-5d8f-463b-9994-a42fb853b3ab" />